hed-standard/hed-examples/docs/source/BidsAnnotationQuickStart.md

 ![GenerateSidecarTemplate3](./_static/images/GenerateSidecarTemplate3.png)
 *Selection of which columns to include when generating a JSON sidecar in the HED [online sidecar tools](https://hedtools.ucds.edu.hed/sidecar).*

-In the example, we have selected 7 columns to annotation.
+In the example, we have selected 7 columns to annotate.
 We omitted the `onset`, `duration`, and `sample` columns, since these columns have standardized meanings.
-The `duration` column has only 1 unique value because particular dataset has `n/a` for all entries in the `duration` column.
+The `duration` column has only 1 unique value because this particular dataset has `n/a` for all entries in the `duration` column.

 We have selected the `event_type`, `face_type`, and `rep_status` columns